mcmah309/ts2rs/README.md

 ### Intermediate Representation

-Types are resolved to a discriminated union (`ResolvedType`) that includes:
+The intermediate representation types are resolved to a discriminated union (`ResolvedType`) that includes:

 - Primitives (string, number, boolean, null, undefined)
 - Arrays and tuples